Cghlewis/data-mgmt-ed-research-book/_book/01-rdm.md

 <td class="gt_row gt_left">Occurs when there is no data stored in a variable for a particular observation/respondent.</td></tr>
     <tr><td class="gt_row gt_left">Observational Data</td>
 <td class="gt_row gt_left">NA</td>
-<td class="gt_row gt_left">Data collected from a study where researchers are observing the effect of an intervention without manipulating who is exposed to the intervention</td></tr>
+<td class="gt_row gt_left">Data collected from a study where researchers are observing the effect of an intervention without manipulating who is exposed to the intervention.
+This includes many formats that education researchers collect data with (ex: survey, observation, assessment).</td></tr>
     <tr><td class="gt_row gt_left">Participant database</td>
 <td class="gt_row gt_left">study roster, demographic file, master list, master key, linking key, code key, key code, main list, identifiers dataset, crosswalk, record keeping, tracking, participant tracking</td>
 <td class="gt_row gt_left">This database, or spreadsheet, includes any identifiable information on your participants as well as their assigned study ID.
 It is your only own means of linking your confidential research study data to a participant’s true identity.
 It is also used to track data collected across time and measures as well as participant attrition.</td></tr>